mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Component-Types.md

 ---

 # Mimbl Guide: Component Types
-In the previous unit we discuss the basic mimbl functionality and created a simple *Say Hello To* component.
-In this unit we will look at the different types of components that mimbl supports and discuss which type is better suited to different circumstances.
+In the previous unit we discuss the basic Mimbl functionality and created a simple *Say Hello To* component.
+In this unit we will look at the different types of components that Mimbl supports and discuss which type is better suited to different circumstances.

 Mimbl supports three types of components:
 - Functional components